-I. Required.-Freshman Year.-Easy prose (a) Aus Deutschen Meisterwerken, (b) Two Novellen by Baumbach, (1) Der Schwiegersohn, (2) Die Nonna, (c) Schiller's Das Lied von der Glocke, (d) Lessing's Minna von Barnhelm.
+1. Freshman Year.-Easy prose (a) Aus Deutschen Meisterwerken, (b) Two Novellen by Baumbach, (1) Der Schwiegersohn, (2) Die Nonna, (c) Schiller's Das Lied von der Glocke, (d) Lessing's Minna von Barnhelm.
 First semester, four hours a week. (a) German Composition, (b) Goethe's Iphigenie, (c) German lyrics and ballads.
 Second semester, four hours a week.
+Required of freshmen in classical courses, offering German for entrance.
+Open also to juniors.

-Sophomore Year.-(a) Goethe's Faust, Part I. (b) Schiller's Maria Stuart. (c) Lessing's Nathan der Weise.
-First semester, three hours a week.
+- 2. Sophomore Year.-(a) Goethe's Faust, Part I; (b) Schiller's Maria Stuart; (c) Lessing's Nathan der Weise are read the first semester.
 The second semester is devoted to the study of the best modern Novellen.
 Heyse, Jensen, Riehl, Storm, Seidel, Fulda and Wildbrandt are the authors read.
 These texts furnish the subjects of conversation in German.

-II.
-Elective.-Junior Year.-(a) History of German Literature.
-The text used is Bernhard's Haupt-Fakta der Deutschen Litteratur, supplemented by lectures. (b) The Romantic School. (c) Heine's Harzreise. (d) Scheffel's Ekkehard.
-First semester, three hours a week.
+Three hours a week throughout the year.
+Open to sophomores and seniors. - 3.
+History of German Literature.-The text used is Kluge's Deutsche Litteratur, supplemented by lectures.
+Then follow a study of the Romantic School, which includes the reading of Heine's Harzreise and Scheffel's Ekkehard.
+Open to juniors and seniors, three hours a week, throughout the year.

-The modern Drama (a) Freytag's Die Journalisten. (b) Moser's Der Bibliothekar. (c) Wildenbruch's Harold. (d) Hauptmann's Die Versunkene Glocke. (e) Sudermann's Johannes. (f) Lectures on the latest dramas.
-Second semester, three hours a week.
+4. The Modern Drama.-(a) Freytag's Die Journalisten. (b) Moser's Der Bibliothekar. (c) Wildenbruch's Harold. (d) Hauptmann's Die Versunkene Glocke. (e) Sudermann's Johannes. (f) Lectures on the latest dramas.
+Open to seniors, three hours a week throughout the year.